angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 | **Angular** | – | always | – |

 Next.js and SvelteKit even write `about.html` by default.
-And the [Astro documentation](https://docs.astro.build/en/reference/configuration-reference/#buildformat) recommends `build.format: 'file'` together with `trailingSlash: 'never'`, which is exactly the combination Angular can't produce today.
+And the [Astro documentation](https://docs.astro.build/en/reference/configuration-reference/#buildformat) recommends `build.format: 'file'` together with `trailingSlash: 'never'`, which is the combination Angular can't produce today.

 ## With `prerenderFormat: 'file'`: nice URLs and good SEO, we deserve both!